-- 100% First Year Allowances will continue for cars with emissions up to 110g/km and (from April 2010) for new zero emission commercial vehicles.
+- 100% First Year Allowances will continue for cars with emissions up to 110g/km and (from April 2010) for new zero-emission commercial vehicles.

 For leased vehicles and hire cars for 45 days or more acquired from April 2009 onwards a 15% disallowance of lease/hire costs incurred will apply to cars with emissions of 160g/km and above.

-Also note that HMRC generally accept double cab pick ups with a pay load of one tonne or more as vans and apparently the Land Rover Defender 110 with blanked out windows behind the second row of seats is also classified as a van (note that the category under which a vehicle is registered for road tax is likely to be accepted as evidence of its status, i.e. categories TC48, 49, 59 are cars whereas categories TC36 and 39 are light goods vehicles).
+Also note that HMRC generally accepts double-cab pickups with a payload of one tonne or more as vans and apparently the Land Rover Defender 110 with blank out windows behind the second row of seats also classify as a van (note that the category under which a vehicle is registered for road tax is likely to be accepted as evidence of its status, i.e. categories TC48, 49, 59 are cars whereas categories TC36 and 39 are light goods vehicles).

 Expensive cars (i.e. those costing more than £12,000!) owned at the April 2009 transitional date will continue to qualify for a 20% (18% from April 2012) writing down allowance subject to a maximum of £3,000 p.a. and a balancing allowance on disposal but after five years, i.e. in April 2013, any vehicles subject to the transitional rules at that point will be merged into the new system.

-- Certain items, in particular cold water supplies and electrical wiring which under the previous regime did not qualify for plant and machinery allowances, now qualify (albeit for only a 10% – 8% from April 2012 writing down allowance unless the items in question qualify for the annual investment allowance) and relevant expenditure will need to be identified.
+- Certain items, particularly cold water supplies and electrical wiring which under the previous regime did not qualify for plant and machinery allowances, now qualify (albeit for only a 10% – 8% from April 2012 writing down allowance unless the items in question qualify for the annual investment allowance) and relevant expenditure will need to be identified.